 ARTS + CULTURE

 We see arts and culture as a necessary component to cultivate the minds of our youth.
-However, there are very few outlets for artistic release and creativity for our youth and adults in Auburn-Gresham and the surrounding areas.
+However, there are very few outlets for artistic release and creativity for our youth and adults in the Fuller Park Neighborhood and the surrounding areas.

 Programs for youth are vital to creating a well-rounded adult, giving them artistic release, developing creativity and opening up opportunities that may have not otherwise been available.